Akanshaa18/Akanshaa18/README.md

 ### Hi there 👋

 I'm Akanshaa Borgohain, a Software Engineer from Bengaluru, India.
-I hold a Bachelor's degree in Computer Science & Engineering.
+I hold a Bachelor's degree in Computer Science & Engineering and currently pursuing my Master's in Statistics.

 ## Technologies and Tools 🛠️
-- Java & Spring Boot
+- Python
 - Javascript
 - React
 - C# & ASP.Net